simran1002/PennyPlanner/README.md

 # PennyPlanner Project

-PennyPlanner is a personal finance management application that empowers users to track their incomes, expenses, and gain insights into their spending habits.
+PennyPlanner is a personal finance management application.
+The API will allow users to track their incomes, expenses, and provide insights on their spending habits.
+The primary focus is on backend development, with an emphasis on security, data integrity, and efficient data retrieval.

 ## Table of Contents